Welcome to the Afro-Romance Institute

 The Afro-Romance Institute explores transatlantic connections, particularly the continuing legacy of the Middle Passage and the Black Atlantic.
 We study cultural movements that trace the memory of slavery, abolition, and decolonization as well as contemporary expressions of black identity in multiple genres—visual arts, film, literature, music, and dance.
-Our research enlists a variety of methods that range from critical race studies to such new paradigms as migration and Afro-Atlantic studies.
+Our research enlists a variety of methods and topics that range from critical race studies to migration, transnational African American, and Afro-Latinx studies.

 The Institute’s focus on diasporic expressions of blackness and African heritage creates vibrant intellectual synergy among faculty and students alike.
 Institute faculty members have organized symposia and conferences featuring prominent black artists, intellectuals, film-makers, and writers that have enriched the intellectual life of the University of Missouri.

 Our interdisciplinary focus translates into new courses for both undergraduate and graduate students that broach issues of cultural identity, gender, race, and diversity.